Omni Calculator logo

 3. Choose the note and octave by which we denote the second sound.

 4. At the bottom of the music interval calculator, you'll see the interval between the two pitches.
-If you want to know the number of semitones and tones that make up the interval — switch to the advanced mode.
+If you want to know the number of semitones and tones that make up the interval — choose the Show semitones/tones option.

 Note: